Marc01710/regex-tutorial/regex-tutorial.md

 ## Summary

 In this tutorial, we'll explore a regex pattern that matches email addresses.
-The following regex pattern provides an effective way to validate and extract email addresses from text.

 ## Table of Contents